Jennifer R. Farmer

-Farmer’s leadership at Advancement Project follows a range of experiences spearheading national and state campaigns to affect social change.
+Farmer’s current duties follow a range of experiences spearheading national and state campaigns to affect social change.
 She served as Deputy Director of Communications for the Service Employees International Union, where she orchestrated multi-pronged communications projects to elevate the voices of working people, led a team of communications professionals working on myriad campaigns such as health care reform, immigration reform and workers’ rights.

 Her work in the labor movement followed years of civic engagement work through positions in Ohio state government and non-profit organizations, including roles within the Ohio Department of Transportation, the Ohio Senate Democratic Caucus and the Center for Progressive Leadership where she trained and developed leaders seeking elected office.
 Most notably, Farmer served as an agency lobbyist in the administration of former Ohio Governor Ted Strickland, where she was responsible for brokering the release of more than $25 million dollars to enable feasibility research on a high speed rail project connecting major Ohio cities such as Cleveland, Columbus and Cincinnati.

 A transformative leader, Farmer serves on the national advisory board for the National Center for State Courts’ community engagement in the state courts initiative, a project designed to promote racial and ethnic fairness in the courts.
 She earned a Bachelor of Arts in English and Political Science from the University of Rochester.